Define base URL and files to download

 head(counts(dds, normalized = TRUE))

-shows the dispersion by mean of normalized counts.
+The function plotDispEsts shows the dispersion by mean of normalized counts.
 We expect the dispersion to decrease as the mean of normalized counts increases.

 The functions shows: